 In December 1999, St. Benedict Parish received an extremely generous and unexpected gift to facilitate further growth of its educational ministry.
 An anonymous trust that provides capital grants in support of Catholic schools donated $4.6 million toward the construction of a three-story, 40,000-square-foot brick building on the corner of Byron Street and Bell Avenue, replacing homes and a six-flat that had once served as residences for clergy and other religious and, more recently as administrative offices and preschool classrooms.
 Opened in October 2001, the new building houses facilities serving all of the schools, including preschool classrooms for 120 young children, two science labs, a music center, a lunchroom and kitchen, a 40-seat chapel, a nurse’s station, and additional classrooms and offices.

 A century ago, a small group of people had a dream, a spiritual birth grounded in the cornerstone ministry of education.
-The realization of that dream continues today in the education and formation of more than 1,000 children at the Schools of St. Benedict, from preschool through high school, and in the numerous other vital ministries of St. Benedict Parish.
+The realization of that dream continues today in the education and formation of more than 700 children at St. Benedict Preparatory School, from preschool through grade eight, and in the numerous other vital ministries of St. Benedict Parish.
 Since 1902, the faith, generosity, and commitment of the people of St. Benedict Parish have inspired involvement in organizations, ministries, and activities within the parish whose reach extends far beyond the boundaries of the neighborhood.
 Today, St. Benedict Parish is a community of nearly 1,600 households which reflect the diversity of heritage, age and economics that befit a large urban parish—a strong faith community which is as much a part of our legacy as the buildings on our block.

 This history of St. Benedict Parish was drawn from numerous articles that have appeared in parish publications including The Bulletin and The Bell Tower.